Hosky125/HMI/README.md

 'interlayer_links_weight' represents a weight matrix of interlayer links if considered, or 0 otherwise.

 Among them, the MATLAB function HomoMI (method, module_partition, inter_data) is used to calculate HMI.
-HMI (method, module_partition, inter_data) requires three parameters:
+HomoMI (method, module_partition, inter_data) requires three parameters:
 'method' specifies the module partitioning approach ("multilayer" or "monolayer"), 'module_partition' represents a matrix of node module partition, and 'inter_data' represents a weight matrix of interlayer links if considered, or 0 otherwise.